Skip to Content

 Using the black card stock, cut out 2 skinny rectangles (about .25″ wide by 2″ tall) for the legs.

 Assemble the pigeon by gluing the neck behind the handprint, close to the base of the hand.
 Glue the 1.5″ circle to the top of the neck.
 Attach the googly eye to the center of the pigeon’s head.
 Glue the beak to the left side of the pigeon’s head.
-Glue the white rectangle slighty below the pigeon’s head.
+Glue the white rectangle slightly below the pigeon’s head.
 Trim off the excess on each side.
 Glue the black legs to the bottom of the handprint.

 We loved the way these little guys turned out!

-My 4 year old just wanted to take him around all day and play with him while looking at all his pigeon books.
+My 4-year-old just wanted to take him around all day and play with him while looking at all his pigeon books.

-The tracing, cutting and gluing are all perfect fine motor skill practice that will help kids progress.
+The tracing, cutting, and gluing are all perfect fine motor skill practice that will help kids progress.

 If you don’t have access to googly eyes, you can always swap them out with white paper.
 Simply glue the white paper onto the head and use the black marker to draw the pupil and you’re all set!